lunamark/lunamark.github.io/_posts/2012-09-04-Using-BIDS-2008-to-access-TFS-2010.md

 #category: technology
 #cover_image: blog-cover.jpg

 excerpt: "Recently I had a client that needed to use BIDS to create some SSRS reports but they wanted to use TFS2010 for their source control.
-The latest version of"
+The latest version"

 author:
   name: Paul Gower